gowthamraj07/Android-Widgets/README.md

 Currently this library supports any formats without dash (-) operator in output, as it uses dash (-) operator to specify the format.

+Note : Currently this formatter supports only numbers (as user input).
+But all special characters (obviously except dash operator) including alphabet can be in format.
+So, the following code is important.

+    android:inputType="number"

 ## How to use